Diary of Flying Officer Clifford Timothy O'Riordan, 1942-1943 - Part 7

 We’ll find ourselves completely stuffed

-By being shoved in Stalag Luft
+By being shoved in Stalag Luft.

-Junk in the presence of the passing air.
+Jink in the presence of the passengaire.

 We got back without incident, but I nearly fell

 asleep at interrogation.
-Seven and a half
+Seven and a half -

 hours in the intense cold is not my idea